How would you rate the impact of your employee recognition program? 🤔

 There are also tools that can provide that information directly.

-Bonusly Analytics is a tool we've developed to provide a comprehensive view into the effectiveness of your employee recognition program.
-It allows you to easily see your team's level of engagement in aggregate, or drill down to see which of your employees are standing out as champions of recognition and engagement.
+For instance, Bonusly's analytics platform provides a comprehensive view of the effectiveness of your employee recognition program.
+It allows you to easily see your team's level of engagement to see which of your employees are standing out as champions of recognition and engagement.

-The information provided by Bonusly Analytics can tell you a lot about the effectiveness of your employee recognition program and help you to make proactive decisions to improve it.
+The information provided by Bonusly can tell you a lot about the effectiveness of your employee recognition program and help you to make proactive decisions to improve it.
+Take a tour to see for yourself!

 Want to learn more about employee recognition and company culture?
 Check out this resource: